tarantool/cartridge/rst/topics/failover.rst

 * Every appointment (self-made or fetched) is immune for a while (controlled by the ``IMMUNITY_TIMEOUT`` option).

+You can also enable ``leader_autoreturn`` to return leadership to the first leader in ``failover_priority`` list after failover was triggered.
+It might be useful when you have active and passive data center.
+Time before failover will try to return leader is configured by ``autoreturn_delay`` option in failover configuration.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Case: external provider outage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^